RealFill: Reference-Driven Generation for Authentic Image Completion: Discussion

-In order to explore why our proposed method leads to strong results, especially on complex scenes, we make the following two hypotheses:
+\textbf{What makes RealFill work?} To explore why RealFill leads to strong results, especially on complex scenes, we make the following two hypotheses:

-\textbf{RealFill relates multiple elements in a scene}.
-If we make the conditioning image a blank canvas during inference, i.e., all entries of $M_{tgt}$ equal 1, we can see in Fig.~\ref{fig:null_mask} that the fine-tuned model is able to generate multiple scene variants with different structures, e.g., removing the foreground or background object, or manipulating the object layouts.
-This suggest that RealFill is able to relate the elements inside the scene in a compositional way.
+\textit{RealFill relates multiple elements in a scene}.
+If we make the conditioning image a blank canvas during inference, i.e., all entries of $M_{tgt}$ equal 1, we can see in Fig.~\ref{fig:null_mask} that the finetuned model is able to generate multiple scene variants with different structures, e.g., removing the foreground or background object, or manipulating the object layouts.
+This suggest that RealFill may understand the scene composition.

-\textbf{RealFill captures correspondences among input images}.
-Even if the reference and target images do not depict the same scene, the fine-tuned model is still able to fuse the corresponding contents of the reference images into the target area seamlessly, as shown in Fig.~\ref{fig:mismatch}.
+\textit{RealFill captures correspondences among input images}.
+Even if the reference and target images do not depict the same scene, the finetuned model is still able to fuse the corresponding contents of the reference images into the target area seamlessly, as shown in Fig.~\ref{fig:mismatch}.
 This suggests that RealFill is able to capture and utilize real or invented correspondences between reference and target images to do generation.
-Previous works~\cite{tang2023dift,luo2023diffusion} also found similar emergent correspondence inside pre-trained Stable Diffusion models.
+Previous works~\cite{tang2023dift,luo2023diffusion,zhang2023tale} also found similar emergent correspondence inside pretrained diffusion models.